ShubhamJain17r/WebDev-Weekly-Projects/Calculator/Readme.md

 #### Daily Progress:
 * Day 1 : Enabling **Valid** keyboard Input.
+* Day 2 : Used mathjs instead of eval for valid syntax checking

 > Enabled keyboard input : numbers `0-9`, `ArrowLeft`, `ArrowRight`, `Escape`, `Backspace`, `Home`, `End`, `Delete`, `(`, `)`, `+`, `-`, `/`, `*` , `.`

+> Intead of eval, i used mathjs library in this.
+It helped in checking for valid mathematical syntax.
+I used chatgpt in this for implimenting it and making my code look clean.
+I also tried to impliment checking syntaxes like `++`, `-+` etc.

+> It alos solved octal number bug in my code.

+**Next Steps** :
+* In next Version, i will implement square of a number, square root and other mathematical functions too.